PickleBoard

 Complication

 Add the PickleBoard complication to a configurable Apple Watch face for one-tap launch.
-Supported families include Modular Compact, Corner, and the Lock Screen accessory variants.
+Supported families: Circular, Corner, Rectangular, and Inline.

 1. Long-press the Watch face.